DETAILED ACTION

 However,

-Chandler in a similar field of capturing medical images teaches a step of capturing the breast thermographic image comprises a sub-step of image framework from a support mask implemented in the interface of the embedded electronic application ([0023]-[0025] discloses displaying on an interface screen 40 a capture outline 50 (framework support mask) in fig. 3 of a body area being imaged.
+Chandler in a similar field of capturing medical images teaches the interface of the embedded electronic application (3) displays a support mask overlapping in real-time the at least one breast thermographic image to be collected and displayed in the interface of the embedded electronic application (3), said support mask comprising framing guides to help frame the breast thermographic image onto a screen comprised in the electronic device, wherein the framed guides are displayed close to corners of the screen comprised in the electronic device ([0023]-[0025] discloses displaying on an interface screen 40 a capture outline 50 (framework support mask) in fig. 3 of a body area being imaged.
 The capture outline is a transparent mask used to guide the operator in what body area is to be captured and the proper orientation thereof.
-Fig. 3 shows the support mask includes framing guides (outline) to help frame the region being captured on the screen of the device.
+Fig. 3 shows the support mask includes framing guides (outline) to help frame the region being captured on the screen of the device, where the outline extends to the corners of the screen.
 [0027] discloses a breast region is a category that is imaged and [0017] discloses the obtained images are thermal images).

-It would have been obvious to one of ordinary skill in the art before the effective filing date of the claimed invention to have modified the method disclosed by Cozzie in view of Cantu to have the framework support mask comprise framing guides to help frame the breasts into a screen of the mobile electronic device in order to help guide the operator in obtaining the correct image of the patient, as recognized by Chandler ([0024]).
+It would have been obvious to one of ordinary skill in the art before the effective filing date of the claimed invention to have modified the system disclosed by Cozzie in view of Cantu and Chandler to have the mobile electronic device is a smartphone in order to be able to use the system in multiple different locations, thereby making the system more versatile.

-Regarding claim 9, Cozzie in view of Cantu teaches the method of claim 6, as set forth above.
+Regarding claim 9, Cozzie in view of Cantu and Chandler teaches the method of claim 6, as set forth above.
 Cozzie further teaches the step of sending the breast thermographic image to a server comprises the sub-steps of:

-receiving evaluation request by an intermediate module ([0034] discloses the processor is used to upload the images to the authority 103, the process of obtaining the images needed to upload is considered the evaluation request.
+receiving evaluation request by the intermediate module ([0034] discloses the processor is used to upload the images to the authority 103, the process of obtaining the images needed to upload is considered the evaluation request.
 The part of the processor that transmits/receives data and the part of the authority that transmits/receives data is considered the intermediate module), communicating with the electronic application and with the server, wherein the intermediate module receives the data from the breast thermographic image and directs it to the server ([0032] discloses the processor 110 forwards the images to authority 103, therefore the processor communicates with the application and the server);

 wherein, the intermediate module is responsible for receiving the index of suspicion evaluated by the artificial intelligence tool from the server and sending it to the electronic application ([0083] discloses the report 126 is sent back to the processor 110 and is therefore received by the intermediate module and sends it to the electronic application).